Mayweather cements legacy with Pacquiao win

 There were no smiles from the stone-faced American as he entered the ring wearing black white and gold trunks and sporting a $23,000 mouth guard infused with flecks of gold and pieces of a hundred dollar bill.

-Five years of hype then reached a climax when famed announcer Jimmy Lennon stood in the centre of the ring and told the crowd, "the wait is over, it's go time".
+Five years of hype then reached a climax when famed announcer Jimmy Lennon stood in the center of the ring and told the crowd, "the wait is over, it's go time".

 The bout marked Mayweather's 11th consecutive fight at the MGM but it was Pacquiao who enjoyed a massive edge in support as he appeared in the arena.